Frequently Asked Questions

 How often will a physician or health professional visit?

 Physicians generally see patients upon admission and once every 30 days thereafter.
-However, our nursing professionals are in constant contact with all of the physicians that visit the facility.
+However, our nursing professionals are in constant contact with all of the physicians who visit the facility.
 Some insurance companies require that physicians visit more often.
 Check with our nursing staff for further information.

 Can I take my loved one home for a visit?